xnd-project/libndtypes/doc/libndtypes/init.rst

    const ndt_t *ndt_typedef_find(const char *name, ndt_context_t *ctx);

 Try to find the type associated with  *name* in the typedef table.
-On success, return a const pointer to the type, :macro:`NULL` otherwise.
+On success, return a const pointer to the type, :c:macro:`NULL` otherwise.